Invariant Causal Prediction with Local Models: Introduction

+Consider, for example, the task of identifying key factors that influence fluctuations in stock prices and market volatility; this highlights the relevance of our extension.
+Within our framework, we first identify key times when important legislation concerning the stock market was enacted.
+We then choose our environments as the time intervals between these legislative actions.
+One may assume that a legislation intervenes on the distributions of the important factors, but also on the mechanism between those factors and stock prices/ market volatility.
+In our setting both types of (accidental) interventions are allowed and useful for causal discovery.

-\paragraph{Organization:} In Section \ref{sec:relatedwork} we contextualize our contributions by discussing related work.
-In Section \ref{sec:setting} we introduce the setting, our assumptions and formalize inference goals.
-This section features, in addition, concrete examples illustrating the meaningfulness of the modeling assumptions.
-In Section \ref{sec:generalresults} we present a meta-approach and give a characterization of its potential in terms of identifying causal relations.
-Motivated by that, Section \ref{sec:finitesampleresults} presents a concrete approach to detect causal parents with limited amount of data.
-Section \ref{sec:experiments} illustrates the performance of LoLICaP in a variety of settings.
-We conclude the paper in Section \ref{sec:discussion} with a discussion and an outlook on future work.
+The paper is organized as follows: Section \ref{sec:relatedwork} contextualizes our contributions, positioning them relative to the related work.
+Section \ref{sec:setting} formally introduces the setting, assumptions and our inference goals.
+In addition, it features further concrete examples showcasing the meaningfulness of the modeling assumptions.
+Section \ref{sec:generalresults} introduces a meta-approach and characterizes sufficient conditions under which this approach can identify the causal parents of a target variable.
+Driven by that knowledge Section \ref{sec:finitesampleresults} introduces L-ICP, a practical approach to detect causal parents based on observational data.
+This approach inherits many of the properties of the idealized meta-procedure, and we show in a simplified setting that the power of L-ICP converges exponentially fast, in the sample size, towards one.
+Section \ref{sec:experiments} numerically illustrates the performance of L-ICP, and we conclude the paper in Section \ref{sec:discussion} with a discussion and an outlook on future work.